 Nattsong is the final creation of Bergvall’s five year long Sonic Atlas cycle dedicated to sounding multiple languages, and ancient migratory poetries, in unusual transformative landscapes and settings.
 A cycle of works, performances and explorations written and created for spoken and sung voices, breath patterns, minorised or prejudiced languages, in and out of times that stretch from dawn to night.
 They form companion pieces, taking place at sunrise, at night, one outdoors, one indoors, different dream-times and processes of ancient reconnection with stories and landscapes.
 The performances all share materials and multilingual concerns developed through travels with speakers of a range of minority languages (both ancient pre-European languages and more newly settled languages).
 In a sense it could be seen to be an extension of Ragadawn, a different dream-time and reconnection in the unfolding stories of these languages, and the listeners caught in their surf.

-Nattsong has been commissioned by Cement Fields for Estuary 2021 and is supported by Arts Council England, Rivers Institute and Prototype Press.
+Nattsong was commissioned by Cement Fields for Estuary 2021 and was kindly supported by Arts Council England, Rivers Institute and Prototype Press.

 Friday 5 November 2021

 Turner Contemporary, Rendezvous, Margate CT9 1HG

 On Wednesday 20 May 2020, during the first Covid-19 lockdown, Caroline Bergvall hosted a live, online collaborative writing event with five UK-based poets – Vahni Capildeo, Will Harris, Leo Boix, Nisha Ramayya, and Mays Albaik.

 Night & Refuge is a part of Bergvall’s cycle of interdisciplinary performances, Sonic Atlas, which explores languages in movement and in transformation through speech, sounds, songwork in a range of performative situations.

 Watch a short film of the event in the Journal.